 - Do you think the way you formed the group helped the interaction and learning within the group?
-Why/why not? - What forms of grouping do you find work in your class best?
-Why? - What have you learnt about your pupils by trying out different forms of group work?
+Why/why not? - What forms of grouping do you find works in your class best?
+Why? - What have you learnt about your student teachers by trying out different forms of group work?